 Found Max and the guys from the Thornham Oyster Company at Hunstanton Street Fayre today.
-Raspberry & shallot vinegar, lemon and black pepper or Bloody Mary and Vodka oysters.
+The oyster is certainly their world -raspberry & shallot vinegar, lemon and black pepper or Bloody Mary and Vodka oysters.
 Thoroughly recommend all three!
-You can find out where they pop up on the Norfolk coast via their FB page @thornhamoysterco.

 The Norfolk coast, washed by cold waters and dotted with shallow bays and inlets, is ideal for oyster beds, both natural and farmed.
-Oysters have a long heritage in Norfolk and they weren’t always the expensive delicacy that they are today.
+Oysters long heritage began in Norfolk because they weren’t always the expensive delicacy that they are today.
 This natural treasure was once considered unfit for the best tables.

 Today in Norfolk, eating oysters is a relatively expensive seasonal treat, in the 19th century they were so plentiful and cheap that they were the food of the poor.
 Oyster-catching was among Britain’s first export industries.
 The Romans, when they arrived on the East coast, began shipping then-abundant oysters to the imperial capital, packed in ice across the Alps by some accounts or dragged in nets behind ships, according to others.
 At the Roman camp at Branodonum, less than a mile from Brancaster harbour, you can still find oyster shells on the site.
 They were supposed to be the best in the whole Empire.